hyriver/pydaymet/README.rst

 Features
 --------

-PyDaymet is a part of Hydrodata software stack and provides an interface to access to daily climate data through the `Daymet <https://daymet.ornl.gov/>`__ RESTful service.
+PyNHD is part of a software stack for retrieving and processing hydrology and climatology datasets.
+This package provides an interface to access to daily climate data through the `Daymet <https://daymet.ornl.gov/>`__ RESTful service.
 Both single pixel and gridded data can be requested which are returned as ``pandas.DataFrame`` and ``xarray.Dataset``, respectively.
-Climate data is avaiable for CONUS, Hawaii, and Puerto Rico.
+Climate data is available for CONUS, Hawaii, and Puerto Rico.
 Additionally, PyDaymet can compute Potential EvapoTranspiration (PET) using `UN-FAO 56 paper <http://www.fao.org/docrep/X0490E/X0490E00.htm>`__ method for both single pixel and gridded data.